DateFit Blog

 If she's not interested, disengage immediately and completely.
 No follow-up questions.
 No "can I at least get your number?"
 No sulking on a nearby bench.
 Just a friendly "nice talking to you" and a smooth exit.

-"The best thing a guy can do after I'm clearly not interested is leave me alone without making it weird.
-That's rare, and I actually respect it a lot." — Kim, 27, yoga instructor
+The best thing a guy can do once a woman is clearly not interested is leave her alone without making it weird.
+Women say that's rare, and they genuinely respect it.

 This is perhaps the most important piece of advice in this entire article.
 How you handle rejection says everything about your character.